SuleymanAkyasan/Job-Portal-Project/README.md

 # Job Portal Project

-This project is a Spring Boot application that provides a backend service for a job portal (for job seekers and employers).
+This project is a Spring Boot application providing a backend service for a job portal (for job seekers and recruiters).

 ## 🚀 Technologies Used